- Alcohol and Drug Service

 For more information see Women’s Emergency Care on this website.

-For more information see Family Planning on this website.
+For more information see Abortion & Contraception Services on this website.

 The Royal Women's Hospital cares for women with complex gynaecological problems from across the state, as well as offering general Gynaecology Services for local patients.
 The Women's is a specialist facility serving all of Victoria for tertiary (complicated) gynaecology problems.
 Gynaecology issues include problems such as period (menstrual) pain, heavy menstrual bleeding, endometriosis, fibroids, pelvic pain, infertility, or pelvic floor problems causing incontinence or prolapse and the insertion and removal of long-acting forms of contraception.
 Diagnosis, treatment, advice and information for gynaecology problems are offered by the unit and depending on the condition, treatment might vary from lifestyle modifications to physiotherapy exercises to conservative medical management to surgery.

 For more information for health professionals see Gynaecology on this website.